 - Use clean, sharp tools.

-- Look at the overall plant, but begin pruning from the base of the plant.
+- Look at the overall shape and health of the plant, but begin pruning from the base of the plant.

 - Prune to open the center of the plant to light and air circulation.